 Another element of the foundation’s education program involves a collaboration with LexisNexis.

 Many independent journalists do not have access to industry-level research tools.
-To help level the playing field, Brad worked out a deal with LexisNexis for freelancers to get access to company’s news archives at a 75 percent discount, while he and a team from LexisNexis provide free training.
-The instruction, involving twice weekly webinars and individual coaching, focuses on showing reporters to how to best use these archives to develop stories and complete assignments.
-Contently covers the cost of the $250 yearly subscription for any contributor working for the foundation.
+To help level the playing field, Hamilton struck a deal with LexisNexis so that freelancers could get access to its information at a 75 percent discount, while he and a team from LexisNexis provide free training.
+The instruction, through webinars and individual coaching, shows reporters to how to best use these archives to develop stories and complete assignments.
+The foundation covers the cost of the $240 yearly subscription for any contributor working for the foundation.

 Today Contently is supporting the foundation solely with proceeds from our business, and we will continue to do that.
 However, we have embarked on a major fundraising campaign, asking for support from other foundations so that we can extend our journalism work.
-We also seek to expand our educational program and hire a small full time staff, including Brad Hamilton, who heads the foundation as editor-in-chief and has devoted his career both to investigative journalism and to teaching.
+We also seek to expand our educational program and hire a small full-time staff, including Hamilton, who has devoted his career to investigative journalism and to teaching.